sportdb/sport.db.archive/README.md

     $ ruby server.rb

 That's it.
-Open your web browser and try some services running on your machine, that is, localhost on port 9292.
+Open your web browser and try some services running on your machine on port 9292 (e.g. `localhost:9292`).
 Example:

 List all services (endpoints):

 - `http://localhost:9292`

+Results in:

 ```json
 {